How Long Should You Expect the Probate Process to Last?

 Where Does the Executor Live?

-And keep in mind that almost all documents that are filed with the probate court require the original signature of the personal representative.
+And keep in mind that almost all documents that are filed with the court require the original signature of the personal representative.
 Faxed or emailed signatures won't do.

 How Many Beneficiaries Are There?